Posted on 6/21/2021 by Cassity & Legacy Implants and Periodontics

 Usually, we schedule a gum graft when a patient's gums have pulled away from the teeth due to advanced periodontal disease.
 A gum graft is used to restore the gum and is often recommended for patients who may want to receive implants.

-Recovering from Gum Graft Surgery
+Recovering From Gum Graft Surgery

 Typically, it takes a couple of weeks to recover from gum graft surgery.
 We will use an anesthetic and remove palatal tissue from the roof of the mouth or an area close to the recession site to perform the procedure.
 In some instances, we may use donor tissue.
 We will open the tissue at the recession site to graft or attach the transplanted tissue to the gums.
 By taking this approach, we can regenerate the tissue and cover the roots, thereby protecting the teeth, once again, from infection and decay.